Are you running low on toilet paper, or maybe you want to reduce your paper waste, Family Cloth may be the option you were looking for.

 Simple living takes many different forms.
 Clearing the clutter, embracing old-fashioned habits, and reducing waste are all aspects of simple living.

 One way to reduce our waste is to switch from disposable products to reusable.
 That might look like using cloth napkins, cloth diapers, using wool dryer balls, cloth “paper” towels, or cloth feminine care products.

 We’ve gone over all of those in our “So Long Disposables, Hello Cloth” series.
 Now we have come to the final way to reduce our use of disposables.

 Today is the day you’ve been waiting for or maybe dreading.
 Today we are talking about another extra special type of cloth.
 Drum roll please, today is family cloth day!!!!
 To put it simply, cloth TP, toilet paper you know the stuff you wipe…..

 Yes folks, cloth toilet paper.
-Today is also the day when some of my family and friends, think I have completely.lost.it.
-Of course, I wait to broach this topic about it until I am currently visiting said family.
+Today is also the day when some of my family and friends, will think that I have completely lost it.
+Of course, I waited to broach this topic about it until I am currently visiting said family.
 Nothing like perfect timing….For those that are curious, no I don’t bring my cloth with me and yes I miss it.

 Don’t forget to check out my interview with three of my blogging friends about their experience with family cloth!